 Understanding the characteristics of CO2 is a bit more difficult than it sounds.
-CO2 is a volatile gas, or should I say substance compared to other gasses used in Paintball.
+CO2 is a volatile cas, or should I say substance compared to other gasses used in Paintball.
 The fact that CO2 can convert from cas to liquid and visa versa easily is a real problem for Paintball players and their equipment.
 CO2 is greatly affected by temperature changes.
 In fact, a properly filled CO2 tank will have an internal pressure of about 850 pounds per square inch (psi) in 70 degree (F) temperatures.
 A temperature increase of one degree will cause the pressure in your tank to rise by 11 psi.
 So if you're playing in a cool summer morning of about 70 degrees, when the hot afternoon temperature comes your tank pressure can rise 400+ psi with no trouble at all.
 This will probably cause your qun to shoot "hot."
 Possibly even dangerously high.
 Let's take a closer look at why CO2 is a real problem for Paintball players.

 Why your tank "chills" when you rapid fire: Have you ever noticed that when you rapid fire your paint gun for any length of time, your CO2 tank gets cold or even "frosted"?
 What happens next is a real pain -- your velocity drops off.
 Here's why.
-When you rapid fire your paint gun, you are using a large amount of change of phase.
-When you fire your gun (with a chilled tank), you are releasing less CO2 than if the tank was warm.
+When you rapid fire your paint gun, you are using a large amount of

 CO2 quickly.
 Your tank gets cold because the liquid CO2 inside is changing into gas to replace the CO2 used during rapid firing.
-This change from liquid to gas is called a
+This change from liquid to gas is called a change of phase.